Is It Safe to Take Melatonin Every Night? (UK Guide)

 Short-Term Safety

-Most studies agree that short-term use of melatonin is generally safe for most people.
-Side effects are usually mild and may include:
+Most research suggests that short-term use of melatonin is generally safe for most people.
+When side effects do occur, they are usually mild and transient, commonly including drowsiness, dizziness, headaches, or nausea.

-The NHS and NICE both support limited-duration use in appropriate cases, especially among older adults or those with circadian rhythm sleep disorders.
+In the UK, both NHS and NICE support limited-duration use of melatonin in appropriate clinical situations, particularly for older adults and for individuals with diagnosed circadian rhythm sleep disorders.

 Long-Term Safety: What the Research Says